-This page will be updated regularly with any new information that helps to support and inform businesses during this time.
-With the rapidly changing nature of Covid-19, we also encourage you to continue checking official advice from the Scottish Government, UK Government and City of Edinburgh Council websites.
+This page is updated with information that helps to support and inform businesses during the pandemic and through the recovery phase.
+We also encourage you to continue checking official updates from the Scottish Government, UK Government and City of Edinburgh Council websites.